Schulich-Ignite/website/content/flare/_index.md

 ## Anything else I should know?

 We also have an end of session gala where we have industry speakers come in and do presentations.
-We also give mentee's a chance to show off their projects (if they want to).
+We give mentees a chance to show off their projects (if they want to) as well!